-White Elephant - Definition
+White Elephant - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.